Stabilizing the unstable output of persistent homology computations: Application to persistent homology computations

 expresses the instability of the threshold-parameter choice referred to in Section \ref{subsec:PC}.
-If ${\bf k}$ is chosen so that the three outlier points are cleaned up, then $h({\bf k})$ will be the persistence of the most prominent point on the top-right of Figure \ref{fig:FuzzyOutliers}.
-On the other hand, a very nearby choice of ${\bf k}$ might fail to clean up these points, and we would get the persistence of the most prominent point on the bottom-right of Figure~\ref{fig:FuzzyOutliers}.
+If $\vect{k}$ is chosen so that the three outlier points are removed, then $h(\vect{k})$ will be the persistence of the most prominent point on the top-right of Figure \ref{fig:FuzzyOutliers}.
+On the other hand, a very nearby choice of $\vect{k}$ might fail to remove these points, and we would get the persistence of the most prominent point on the bottom-right of Figure~\ref{fig:FuzzyOutliers}.
 As above, $g_{\sigma} = h_{\sigma}* K_{\alpha}$ is (locally) Lipschitz. \end{example}